vonglasow/atoum-documentation/source/en/asserters/array.inc.rst

 notContainsValues
 =================

-``notContainsValues`` checks that an array doesn't contains any data from the given array.
+``notContainsValues`` checks that an array doesn't contains any data from a given array.

 .. code-block:: php